-Foggy conditions are ideal for shooting in woods and forests.
+Foggy conditions are ideal for capturing incredible forest photography.
 In normal weather conditions the trees can just blend together and it’s very hard to get anything to stand out.
 However, when it’s foggy only the trees closest to you will stand out as you can see in this photo.

 Remember that shooting in low light foggy conditions under the shade of trees will mean that your camera needs to use a slower shutter speed.
 So make sure you hold the camera steady or use a tripod to avoid any camera shake and blurry photos.

 Introducing external light sources to compensate for low light could be considered a bit of a cheat in an article discussing low light photography, but it’s an obvious solution and if it’s done right it can result in some interesting shots.